ericwayman01/probitlcm/docs/index.rst

 The ``probitlcm`` package implements the model described in the `manuscript <http://arxiv.org/abs/2408.13143>`_

   Eric Alan Wayman, Steven Andrew Culpepper, Jeff Douglas, and Jesse Bowers.
-"A Restricted Latent Class Model with Polytomous Ordinal Correlated Attributes and Respondent-Level Covariates." arXiv preprint arXiv:2408.13143, 2024.
+"A restricted latent class model with polytomous attributes and respondent-level covariates." arXiv preprint arXiv:2408.13143, 2024.

 If you make use of this software, please cite the above.